gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 **Psalm 55:4** *“the terrors of death have fallen upon me”*: Recalls the “way of death” from Proverbs **Psalm 55:9** *“O Lord, confuse their tongues”*: Recalls Tower of Babel’s story.
+# Psalm 56
+The title says that this was by David when the Philistines seized him in Gath (don't know about this yet.)

+A prayer of deliverance against persecution.
 # Psalm 57
 A psalm about deliverance against persecution and injustice, trusting/hoping in God’s mercy.